Streamlinelv/cartbounty/readme.txt

 == Description ==

-CartBounty - Save and recover abandoned carts for WooCommerce plugin saves all activity in the [WooCommerce](https://woocommerce.com) checkout form before it is submitted and sends notifications on newly abandoned carts.
+CartBounty - Save and recover abandoned carts for WooCommerce plugin saves all activity in the [WooCommerce](https://woocommerce.com) checkout form before it is submitted.
 The plugin allows to see who abandons your shopping carts and get in touch with them.
 You can also make use of the new Exit Intent popup technology to capture users email and later remind him about his shopping cart.

 You will receive regular email notifications about newly abandoned shopping carts and will be able to manually remind about these abandoned carts.
 You could offer them an additional discount on the cart by sending them a coupon in order to persuade them.

-If you would like to send automated abandoned cart recovery emails to customers via [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)*, [GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* or [MailChimp](https://mailchimp.com), please visit our [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") plugin version.
+If you would like to send automated abandoned cart recovery emails to customers via [ActiveCampaign](https://www.activecampaign.com/?_r=5347LGDC)*, [GetResponse](https://www.getresponse.com/?a=vPJGRchyVX&c=cartbounty_free_readme)* or [MailChimp](https://mailchimp.com), please visit our [CartBounty Pro - Save and recover abandoned carts for WooCommerce](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") plugin page.

 [youtube https://www.youtube.com/watch?v=Sb4DpkDilw0]